All Episodes

 He tried to run a fruit and vegetable stand in the market.

-They kept hassling him for permits and regulations and all the rest of it, because apparently Tunisia is as bad as California or New York in terms of the burdens of the regulatory state.
+They kept hassling him for permits and regulations and all the rest of it because apparently Tunisia is as bad as California or New York in terms of the burdens of the regulatory state.

-And that's really what's going on that's really what's going on here.
+And that's really what's going on.

-And uh as a result, if you've got a lot of young guys sitting around with time on their hands, that's not a good recipe for social tranquility.
+And as a result, if you've got a lot of young guys sitting around with time on their hands, that's not a good recipe for social tranquility.

-Uh but uh but uh oh I gather we've got Kumar back now.
+But oh, I gather we've got Kumar back now.

-Let's go to Kumar in uh Houston, Texas.
+Let's go to Kumar in Houston, Texas.

 Great to have you with us.

-Oh well, thank you.
+Well, thank you.

-And you're right to the extent that they an election was held a few years ago and he won.
+And you're right to the extent that an election was held a few years ago and he won.

 But they can't basically run as Muslim Brotherhood.

-It would be as if, you know, uh Sarah Palin wouldn't be allowed to run on the Republican ticket uh but but uh maybe she could sneak through if she if she called herself the liberal progressive fluffy bunny party they might let her that let her run then.
+It would be as if Sarah Palin wouldn't be allowed to run on the Republican ticket, but maybe she could sneak through if she called herself the liberal progressive fluffy bunny party.

 No, no, I am not.